Decipium

 Decipium was the proposed name for a new chemical element isolated by Marc Delafontaine from the mineral samarskite.
 He published his discovery in 1878 and later published a follow-up paper in 1881.

 Decipium was considered to be in the cerium group of rare earths.

-In 1880 spectral analysis proved that decipium had a high samarium content.
-It is now believed that Delafontaines decipium sample was a mixture of samarium with traces of other rare earth elements.
+In 1880, spectral analysis proved that decipium had a high samarium content.
+It is now believed that Delafontaine's decipium sample was a mixture of samarium with traces of other rare earth elements.